Dr. Kathy Simon Abels, Ph.D.

 Andrea R. Hartman, Esq.

-Ms. Hartman currently serves on the Board of the Riviera Foundation, an organization that provides free tennis programs for underprivileged youth in Los Angeles.
-She has also served on the Board of the Alliance for Children’s Rights, which provides free legal services and advocacy to protect the rights of impoverished youth in Los Angeles.
+In addition to the Simon Family Foundation, Ms. Hartman currently serves on the Board of the Riviera Foundation, an organization that provides free tennis programs for underprivileged youth in Los Angeles.
+She has also served on the Board of the Alliance for Children’s Rights (which provides free legal services and advocacy to protect the rights of impoverished youth in Los Angeles) and provided pro bono legal services to low-income individuals through Bet Tzedek Legal Services.

 Joyce Suber’s background resembles that of the many AVID (Advancement Via Individual Determination) students she has taught and mentored.